JaxCavalera/SharedStoreReactApps/README.md

 Each widget has a dev and prod webpack config at the root directory.
 This config file targets the Index.js which contains a ReactDOM.render() function.
 ![Project Directory Structure](ReadmeAssets/ProjectDirectoryStructure.png)

 A Higher order Component (HOC) is used to combine the primary components inside a widget.
+>This could be replaced by a Pod (View, Stylesheet, Actions) but since it's unlikely to have any functionality other than composing the widget's components. a View is more than sufficient.
 ![Component Structures](ReadmeAssets/ComponentsRootDirectoryStructure.png)

 Each component contains a **View**, **Display**, **Actions** and **Stylesheet** file.
 Child components should be nested in a namespaced directory using the same pattern as their parent.